damien-carcel/ddcs/README.md

-# ddcs - A Dongeon and Dragon character sheet
+# DDCS - A Dungeon and Dragon Character Sheet

 The advancement of the project can be followed [here](https://github.com/damien-carcel/ddcs/projects/1).